home-assistant/home-assistant.io/source/_components/light.everlights.markdown

 ### {% linkable_title Effects %}

-EverLights patterns saved to the control box can be activated using the effect parameter to the light.turn_on service.
+EverLights patterns saved to the control box can be activated using the effect parameter to the `light.turn_on` service.
 If an effect is specified, then the color and brightness are ignored.

 ### Limitations

 The EverLights control box status indicates if a zone is active but does not indicate the current color or pattern.
-The color and effect in the state attributes are based on the last execution of light.turn_on.
+The color and effect in the state attributes are based on the last execution of `light.turn_on`.
 If the control box scheduler or another app makes a change, then the state attributes are not updated.